Iceland Nature Guide

 Glymur

-Glymur is Iceland's second tallest waterfall at 198 metres, hidden in the Hvalfjörður fjord canyon north of Reykjavík.
-The hike to the falls takes you through a cave, across a log bridge over a glacial river, and up dramatic canyon walls with views stretching to the fjord below.
-The trail is one of the best hiking experiences within easy driving distance of Reykjavík.
+Glymur is Iceland second tallest waterfall at 198 metres, hidden in the fjord canyon north of Reykjavik.
+The hike takes you through a cave and across a log bridge over a glacial river.

 All Waterfalls in Iceland